Wedgwood: Waterford Wedgwood

 In 1986, Waterford Glass Group plc purchased Wedgwood plc for US$360 million, with Wedgwood delivering a US$38.7 million profit in 1998 (while Waterford itself lost $28.9 million), after which the group was renamed Waterford Wedgwood plc.
 From early 1987 to early 1989, the CEO was Patrick Byrne, previously of Ford, who then became CEO of the whole group.
 During this time, he sold off non-core businesses and reduced the range of Wedgwood patterns from over 400 to around 240.
 In the late 1990s, the CEO was Brian Patterson.
 From 1 January 2001, the Deputy CEO was Tony O'Reilly, Junior, who was appointed CEO in November of the same year and resigned in September 2005.
-He was succeeded by the then-president of Wedgwood USA, Moira Gavin, up until the company went into administration in 2009.
+He was succeeded by the then-president of Wedgwood USA, Moira Gavin, up until the company went into administration in January 2009.

 In 2001, Wedgwood launched a collaboration with designer Jasper Conran, which started with a white fine bone china collection then expanded to include seven patterns.
 In March 2009, KPS Capital Partners acquired the Waterford Wedgwood group assets.
 Assets including Wedgwood, Waterford and Royal Doulton were placed into WWRD Holdings Limited.

 WWRD Holdings Limited

-On 5 January 2009, following years of financial problems at group level, and after a share placement failed during the global financial crisis of 2008, Waterford Wedgwood was placed into administration on a "going concern" basis, with 1,800 employees remaining.
-On 27 February 2009, Waterford Wedgwood's receiver Deloitte announced that the New York-based private equity firm KPS Capital Partners had purchased certain Irish and UK assets of Waterford Wedgwood, and the assets of its Irish and UK subsidiaries.
+On 5 January 2009, following years of financial problems at group level, and after a failed share placement during the 2008 financial crisis, Waterford Wedgwood was placed into administration on a "going concern" basis, with 1,800 employees remaining.
+On 27 February 2009, Waterford Wedgwood's receiver Deloitte announced that the New York–based private equity firm KPS Capital Partners had purchased certain Irish and UK assets of Waterford Wedgwood, and the assets of its Irish and UK subsidiaries.
 KPS Capital Partners placed Wedgwood into a group of companies known as WWRD, an abbreviation for "Waterford Wedgwood Royal Doulton".

 In 1995 Royal Doulton commissioned a new factory just outside Jakarta, Indonesia.
 From 2006 to 2008, Wedgwood began to offshore most production to Indonesia to reduce costs, while Waterford production moved to Eastern Europe.
 By 2009 the Jakarta factory employed 1,500 persons producing bone china under both Wedgwood and Royal Doulton brands.
 Annual production was reported to be 5 to 7 million pieces.
 In order to reduce costs the majority of production of both brands has been transferred to Indonesia, with only a small number of high-end products continuing to be made in the UK.

 In May 2015, Fiskars, a Finnish maker of home products, agreed to buy 100% of the holdings of WWRD.
 On 2 July 2015, the acquisition of WWRD by Fiskars was completed, including the brands Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
 The acquisition was approved by the US antitrust authorities.

 In 2015 there were complaints of misleading labelling, in that products made in the company's Indonesian factory were sold labelled "Wedgwood England".